mbenyoub/insidjam_docker/README.md

 Recent changes:

-- the base image has been updated with a lighter Ubuntu:trusty version
 - when binding the volume /opt/odoo/etc, the default `odoo.conf` file is provided if none is found in the host folder
 - fixed some permission issues when binding volumes